 Breaking Down the Numbers

 The biggest variable by far is the price of the condenser unit itself.
-It's a lot like buying a car; different brands, sizes, and features all come with different price tags.
+Itās a lot like buying a car; different brands, sizes, and features all come with different price tags.
+The most critical factor influencing the price is the unit’s size, measured in ātonsā of cooling capacity.
+A sprawling home in Roswell will require a larger unit, which increases the total AC condenser cost.

-The other half of the equation is the labor cost.
-This isn't just a simple plug-and-play job.
-A proper, professional AC installation is a meticulous process that makes sure your new system runs efficiently and safely for years to come.
-A good technician isn't just connecting wires; they are:
+The other half of the equation is labor.
+A proper, professional AC installation is a detailed process ensuring your new system runs safely and efficiently for years.
+A good technician isnāt just connecting wires; they are:

-- Safely hauling away the old, heavy unit.
+- Safely hauling away the old, heavy unit

-- Creating precise connections for both the electrical and refrigerant lines.
+- Creating accurate electrical and refrigerant connections

 Estimated AC Condenser Replacement Cost by Unit Size

-To give you a clearer picture, here’s a breakdown of what you can generally expect to pay based on the size of the condenser unit your home needs.
+To give you a clearer picture, hereās what you can generally expect to pay based on the condenser size:

 | Unit Size (Tons) | Average Unit Cost | Average Total Cost (Unit + Labor) |

-| 1.5 – 2 Ton | $800 – $1,400 | $1,300 – $2,500 |
+| 1.5 ā 2 Ton | $800 ā $1,400 | $1,300 ā $2,500 |

-| 2.5 – 3 Ton | $1,100 – $1,900 | $2,200 – $3,500 |
+| 2.5 ā 3 Ton | $1,100 ā $1,900 | $2,200 ā $3,500 |

-| 3.5 – 4 Ton | $1,300 – $2,200 | $3,000 – $4,200 |
+| 3.5 ā 4 Ton | $1,300 ā $2,200 | $3,000 ā $4,200 |

-| 5 Ton | $1,800 – $2,800 | $3,800 – $5,000+ |
+| 5 Ton | $1,800 ā $2,800 | $3,800 ā $5,000+ |

 Common Reasons Your Condenser Throws in the Towel